-- 702.61a Vanishing is a keyword that represents three abilities.
-"Vanishing N" means "This permanent enters the battlefield with N time counters on it," "At the beginning of your upkeep, if this permanent has a time counter on it, remove a time counter from it," and "When the last time counter is removed from this permanent, sacrifice it." - 702.61b Vanishing without a number means "At the beginning of your upkeep, if this permanent has a time counter on it, remove a time counter from it" and "When the last time counter is removed from this permanent, sacrifice it." - 702.61c If a permanent has multiple instances of vanishing, each works separately.
+- 702.62a Vanishing is a keyword that represents three abilities.
+"Vanishing N" means "This permanent enters the battlefield with N time counters on it," "At the beginning of your upkeep, if this permanent has a time counter on it, remove a time counter from it," and "When the last time counter is removed from this permanent, sacrifice it." - 702.62b Vanishing without a number means "At the beginning of your upkeep, if this permanent has a time counter on it, remove a time counter from it" and "When the last time counter is removed from this permanent, sacrifice it." - 702.62c If a permanent has multiple instances of vanishing, each works separately.

-702.62.
+702.63.
 Absorb

-702.62a Absorb is a static ability.
-"Absorb N" means "If a source would deal damage to this creature, prevent N of that damage."

-- 702.62b Each absorb ability can prevent only N damage from any one source at any one time.
-It will apply separately to damage from other sources, or to damage dealt by the same source at a different time. - 702.62c If an object has multiple instances of absorb, each applies separately. - 702.63.
-Aura Swap - 702.63a Aura swap is an activated ability of some Aura cards.
-"Aura swap [cost]" means "[Cost]: You may exchange this permanent with an Aura card in your hand."
+- 702.63a Absorb is a static ability.
+"Absorb N" means "If a source would deal damage to this creature, prevent N of that damage." - 702.63b Each absorb ability can prevent only N damage from any one source at any one time.
+It will apply separately to damage from other sources, or to damage dealt by the same source at a different time. - 702.63c If an object has multiple instances of absorb, each applies separately.

+702.64.
+Aura Swap

-702.63b If either half of the exchange can't be completed, the ability has no effect.
+- 702.64a Aura swap is an activated ability of some Aura cards.
+"Aura swap [cost]" means "[Cost]: You may exchange this permanent with an Aura card in your hand." - 702.64b If either half of the exchange can't be completed, the ability has no effect.

 Example: You activate the aura swap ability of an Aura.
 The only Aura card in your hand can't enchant the permanent that's enchanted by the Aura with aura swap.
 The ability has no effect.

 Example: You activate the aura swap ability of an Aura that you control but you don't own.
 The ability has no effect.

-702.64.
+702.65.
 Delve

-702.64a Delve is a static ability that functions while the spell that has delve is on the stack.
-"Delve" means "As an additional cost to cast this spell, you may exile any number of cards from your graveyard.
-Each card exiled this way reduces the cost to cast this spell by {1}."
-Using the delve ability follows the rules for paying additional costs in rules 601.2b and 601.2e-g.

-702.64b Multiple instances of delve on the same spell are redundant.
+- 702.65a Delve is a static ability that functions while the spell with delve is on the stack.
+"Delve" means "For each generic mana in this spell's total cost, you may exile a card from your graveyard rather than pay that mana."
+The delve ability isn't an additional or alternative cost and applies only after the total cost of the spell with delve is determined. - 702.65b Multiple instances of delve on the same spell are redundant.

-702.65.
+702.66.
 Fortify

-- 702.65a Fortify is an activated ability of Fortification cards.
+- 702.66a Fortify is an activated ability of Fortification cards.
 "Fortify [cost]" means "[Cost]: Attach this Fortification to target land you control.
-Activate this ability only any time you could cast a sorcery." - 702.65b For more information about Fortifications, see rule 301, "Artifacts." - 702.65c If a Fortification has multiple instances of fortify, any of its fortify abilities may be used.
+Activate this ability only any time you could cast a sorcery." - 702.66b For more information about Fortifications, see rule 301, "Artifacts." - 702.66c If a Fortification has multiple instances of fortify, any of its fortify abilities may be used.

-702.66.
+702.67.
 Frenzy

-- 702.66a Frenzy is a triggered ability.
-"Frenzy N" means "Whenever this creature attacks and isn't blocked, it gets +N/+0 until end of turn." - 702.66b If a creature has multiple instances of frenzy, each triggers separately.
+- 702.67a Frenzy is a triggered ability.
+"Frenzy N" means "Whenever this creature attacks and isn't blocked, it gets +N/+0 until end of turn." - 702.67b If a creature has multiple instances of frenzy, each triggers separately.

-702.67.
+702.68.
 Gravestorm

-702.67a Gravestorm is a triggered ability that functions on the stack.
+- 702.68a Gravestorm is a triggered ability that functions on the stack.
 "Gravestorm" means "When you cast this spell, put a copy of it onto the stack for each permanent that was put into a graveyard from the battlefield this turn.
-If the spell has any targets, you may choose new targets for any of the copies."

-702.67b If a spell has multiple instances of gravestorm, each triggers separately.
+If the spell has any targets, you may choose new targets for any of the copies." - 702.68b If a spell has multiple instances of gravestorm, each triggers separately.

-702.68.
+702.69.
 Poisonous